elastic/elasticsearch/benchmarks/README.md

 ## Async Profiler

-Note: Instructions for Linux only, but it looks like async profiler supports mac as well.
+Note: Linux and Mac only.
+Sorry Windows.

 The async profiler is neat because it does not suffer from the safepoint bias problem.
 And because it makes pretty flame graphs!